THE FUTURE IS FLOATING

 Residency Dates: January 13-26, 2020

-Other Sights in partnership with Sydney Festival and Tribal Warrior presents: the future is floating.
-Canadian and Australian artists are brought together in a two-week-long exchange residency speculating on floating futures.
+Other Sights in partnership with Sydney Festival and Tribal Warrior presented the future is floating in January, 2020.
+Canadian and Australian artists were brought together in a two-week-long exchange residency speculating on floating futures.

 Cook’s much-heralded landing at Botany Bay was a point on an ongoing trajectory that also included Canada’s West Coast.
 These similar, if distinct, cultural histories prompted Other Sights to propose a platform during the Sydney Festival where artists from Canada and Australia might engage in an open-ended conversation that shifts, quite literally, with the tides: a floating residency.

-Through a collaboration with Sydney Harbour-based cultural ambassadors Tribal Warrior, the future is floating brings Canadian artists Jeneen Frei Njootli, Cheryl L’Hirondelle, Cindy Mochizuki, Marianne Nicolson, Holly Schmidt, Syrus Marcus Ware and T’uy’t’tanat-Cease Wyss together with Australian artists Claire G. Coleman, Megan Cope, Keg De Souza, James Nguyen, Venessa Possum, Jen Rae, Latai Taumoepeau, Salote Tawale and Leanne Tobin in a two-week-long exchange residency.
-Through dialogues, artist-to-artist sessions, keynote talks, field trips and public events in the city and on the water, this program highlights artists whose work explores occupation, activism, listening and diaspora in complex, evolving ways.
+Through a collaboration with Sydney Harbour-based cultural ambassadors Tribal Warrior, the future is floating included Sydney-based research residencies in 2019 with Jeneen Frei Njootli and Cheryl L’Hirondelle and in 2020 brought Canadian artists Cindy Mochizuki, Marianne Nicolson, Holly Schmidt, Syrus Marcus Ware and T’uy’t’tanat-Cease Wyss together with Australian artists Claire G. Coleman, Megan Cope, Keg De Souza, James Nguyen, Venessa Possum, Jen Rae, Latai Taumoepeau, Salote Tawale and Leanne Tobin in a two-week-long exchange.
+Through dialogues, artist-to-artist sessions, keynote talks, field trips and public events in the city and on the water, this program highlighted artists whose work explores occupation, activism, listening and diaspora in complex, evolving ways.

-Marianne Nicolson – an artist/activist of the Musgamakw Dzawada’enuxw First Nations, Canada – in conversation with Australian Aboriginal artists Megan Cope (Quandamooka, QLD) and Leanne Tobin (Darug, NSW), discussing their artistry, identity and the preservation of cultural knowledge.
-This discussion will be moderated by Clothilde Bullen, Senior Curator of Aboriginal and Torres Strait Islander Collections and Exhibitions at Museum of Contemporary Art Australia.
+Marianne Nicolson – an artist/activist of the Musgamakw Dzawada’enuxw First Nations, Canada – conversed with with Australian Aboriginal artists Megan Cope (Quandamooka, QLD) and Leanne Tobin (Darug, NSW), discussing their artistry, identity and the preservation of cultural knowledge.
+This discussion was moderated by Clothilde Bullen, Senior Curator of Aboriginal and Torres Strait Islander Collections and Exhibitions at Museum of Contemporary Art Australia.

 The Floating Sessions

-The participating residency exchange artists invite Sydney Festival Guests to enjoy an experiential, fully immersive evening on Sydney Harbour aboard Tribal Warrior’s Mari Nawi ship.
-Experimental works in progress, these works feature experimental soundscapes, animated discussions, presentations and performances.
+The participating residency exchange artists invited Sydney Festival Guests to enjoy an experiential, fully immersive evening on Sydney Harbour aboard Tribal Warrior’s Mari Nawi ship.
+Experimental works in progress, this event series featured experimental soundscapes, animated discussions, presentations and performances.

-the future is floating is supported by the Canada Council for the Arts, the British Columbia Arts Council and the Government of British Columbia.
+the future is floating was supported by the Canada Council for the Arts, the British Columbia Arts Council and the Government of British Columbia.